resema/Notepad/_posts/2017-09-29-optimization-algorithms-in-neural-networks.md

 ## Problem of Local Optima
 ![local_optima.png]({{site.baseurl}}/images/posts/NeuralNetwork_OptimizationAlgorithms/local_optima.png)

 Other possiblities are sattel point, meaning it is shaped as a horse sattel and therefore zero points are no always local or global minimas.

+Platforms can make learning very slow and then ADAM and likewise can't really speed up the training.